idanarye/vim-vebugger/README.md

 there are instructions in the GitHub page.

-In order for Vebugger to use a debugger, that debugger must be installed and it's executable must be in the PATH.
+In order for Vebugger to use a debugger, that debugger must be installed and it's executable must be either be in the PATH or set with a global variable (see `help vebugger-configuration`).
 In case of RDebug and PDB, which are used from the Ruby and Python modules, the interpreter(`ruby` or `python`) is the one that must be installed and in the path.